To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 (SOUNDBITE OF FILM, "THE GODFATHER")

 SALVATORE CORSITTO: (As Bonasera) I believe in America.
-Americans made my fortune.
+America has made my fortune.

 GROSS: That's the character Bonasera, who has come to the Godfather, Don Vito Corleone, to ask a favor.
 Bonasera's daughter was brutally beaten after she resisted two boys who had tried to take advantage of her.
 Bonasera says he went to the police, like a good American.
 The boys were tried in court, but the judge gave them a suspended sentence, and they went free that very day.
 Now Bonasera wants revenge against those boys.
 The Godfather, played by Marlon Brando, offers this response.